pjpatel012/Dog-Service-Tableau-Analysis/README.md

 ## Assignment Details

 For this project, I will analyze Dognition's user data and make marketing/strategy recommendations regarding user retention rate.
 Dognition provides a service for dog owners to connect to their dogs and see how their pet functions on a cognitive level.
-This assignment is the final project for Coursera's Data Visualization and Communication With Tableau course.
+This assignment is the final project for Coursera's 'Data Visualization and Communication With Tableau' course developed by Duke University.

 ## Prerequisites